New York Transco is currently developing the New York Energy Solution (NYES), an upstate to downstate electric transmission upgrade project.

 New York Transco is committed to stakeholder engagement and continues to conduct outreach to state, local and federal leaders, along with abutting landowners and residents, and interest groups.

-New York Transco submitted its Article VII application (Case Number 19-T-0684) for the New York Energy Solution to the Public Service Commission on October 18, 2019.
-The application was deemed complete on February 10, 2020.
+New York Transco’s Article VII application (Case Number 19-T-0684) for the New York Energy Solution was granted a CECPN by the Public Service Commission on February 11, 2021.
+The Commission also granted approval of the first phase of construction.

 2019 – Begin Outreach & kick off Permitting